 Biot Savart Law

-Where, K is a constant, depends upon the magnetic properties of the medium and system of the units employed.
-In SI system of unit, Therefore, final Biot Savart law derivation is, Let us consider a long wire carrying an current I and also consider a point p.
-The wire is presented in the below picture by red color.
+After, through observations and calculations they had derived a mathematical expression, which shows, the magnetic flux density of which dB, is directly proportional to the length of the element dl, the current I, the sine of the angle and θ between direction of the current and the vector joining a given point of the field and the current element and is inversely proportional to the square of the distance of the given point from the current element, r.
+This is Biot Savart law statement.
+Where, k is a constant, depends upon the magnetic properties of the medium and system of the units employed.
+In SI system of unit, Therefore, final Biot Savart law derivation is, Let us consider a long wire carrying a current I and also consider a point p in the space.
+The wire is presented in the picture below, by red color.
 Let us also consider an infinitely small length of the wire dl at a distance r from the point P as shown.
 Here, r is a distance vector which makes an angle θ with the direction of current in the infinitesimal portion of the wire.